MobleyLab/drug-computing/uci-pharmsci/syllabus.md

 ### Homework at the undergraduate (175) level: Three of the following
 1.  **(required)** Energy minimization – simple energy minimization in Python on Lennard-Jones clusters.
 Not directly relevant to drug discovery – but provides a foundation for understanding many of the other techniques we talk about.
 2. Implementing basic molecular dynamics simulations in Python on a simple model of a polymer.
-Helpful if you plan on using molecular dynamics simulations for your research – you’ll have a much better idea how they work.
+Helpful if you plan on using molecular dynamics simulations for your research – you’ll have a much better idea how they work. **If you are doing this assignment, please get the solutions to the energy minimization assignment from your instructor**; in particular, you need a correct implementation of the `ConjugateGradient` function updated for this assignment.
 3. Basic Monte Carlo in Python on the same system as #2.
 4. 3D structure generation and shape-overlays (ligand-based design)
 5. Docking and scoring and library searching (best completed with #4 also)